RSE-Sheffield/RSE-Sheffield.github.io/README.md

 This repository contains the source for the RSE-Sheffield website, built with [Jekyll](https://jekyllrb.com/).

-The website is hosted on GitHub Pages and can be found at [https://rse.shef.ac.uk](https://rse.shef.ac.uk).
+The website is hosted on GitHub Pages and can be found at [https://rse.shef.ac.uk](https://rse.shef.ac.uk), and mirrored at [https://rse.sheffield.ac.uk](https://rse.sheffield.ac.uk) by [RSE-Sheffield/rse.sheffield.ac.uk](https://github.com/RSE-Sheffield/rse.sheffield.ac.uk).

 All content (excluding logos or where explicitly stated) licensed under the
 <a href="http://creativecommons.org/licenses/by-sa/4.0/?ref=chooser-v1"